Rimsha10/Data-Analysis-Agent---PandasAI/README.md

 1. Clone this repository and open the notebook in Google Colab or Jupyter.
 2. Install dependencies
-3. Add your Groq API Key in the config cell.
+3. Upload your dataset.
-4. Upload your dataset.
+4. Add your Groq API Key.
 5. Start chatting with your data!